xalpol12/kinect-robot-controller/README.md

   - Python 3.10

 ## Contributors
-Project was created in cooperation with @pWaw, who also proposed the idea of developing a package for ROS using Kinect depth sensor.
+Project was created in cooperation with @przWaw, who also proposed the idea of developing a package for ROS using Kinect depth sensor.
 Just for fun.
 Because why not.